Anodamine-Inc/PLCnext/README.md

 ### Docker

-Push commits to the `main` branch and it will be automatically built in [Docker Hub](https://hub.docker.com/r/anodamine/plcnext)

-We can then pull the image with Docker
+We can pull the Docker image with:

 ```bash
 docker pull anodamine/plcnext:14-alpine